gvwilson/thirdbit/_drafts/2022-08-30-research-topics.md

     do we know what data structures students are shown in their "other" courses?

+1. Has anyone ever compared a list of things empirical software engineering research has "proven" (ranked by confidence) versus a list of things programmers believe (similarly ranked)?

 1. Has anyone ever done a quantitative survey of how many claims in the top 100 software development books are backed by citations, and of those,